cycle/docs/annotated/entity.md

 }
 ```

-While adding new columns to the entities associated with non empty tables you are required to either specify default value or mark column as nullable:
+While adding new columns to the entities associated with non-empty tables you are required to either specify a default value or mark column as nullable:

 ```php
 /** @entity */